chaos-polymtl/lethe/doc/source/publications.rst

 Publications
 ############

 This section regroups the peer-reviewed journal articles that **describe** core functionalities of Lethe or that **use** Lethe.
-The publications are grouped by the year of the publications and displayed in the Chicago format.
+The publications are grouped by the year of the publications and displayed in the IEEE format.